fahadashrafi-1/EzeeInvoice/README.md

 # Ezee Invoice
-## Invoces With Qr Code Base65 Endoced
+## Invoice With Qr Code Base64 Endoced
+## As per the Requirements of Vat authorities.

 ![image](Docs/Base64EncodedQR.png)

-There are several requirements of the QR Systems these days, It is a simple project to create a complete purchase cycle and at the end provide the QR Enabled Invoices.
-As per the requirements QR contains five fields and different QR Codes for B2B and B2C.
+There are several requirements of the QR Systems these days, It is a simple project to create a complete purchase cycle and at the end it will provide the invoice with a QR Code As per the requierments of ZACTA.
+The requirements of QR contains five fields in a Required Format.

+These QR Code 5 Fields Includes.

+1. Seller's Name
+2. VAT Registeration No of Seller
+3. Time Stamp fo the Invoice (Date and Time)
+4. Invocie Total (with VAT)
+5. VAT Total

-Following are some Features of the Project.
+Following are some Features of the Ezee Invoice Project.

-1. Creates Invoices.
+1. User Should enter the Products and Companies.
 2. Users should Login to Create Invoice.
-3. Creates the Invoices with QR Code.
+3. Creates the Invoices with QR Code (As required by ZACTA).
-4. Can be used with any database setup at any Cloud or On Prim.
+4. Flexibale with any Database, OnPrim or Cloud

-The project is underconstruction
+The project is underconstruction and the Goal is to make a complete application as required by ZACTA Invoicing.

 Upcoming

 1. Support for Business to Customer (normal QR code without base64 Encodeing)
-2. Communicating between the other party system to Ezeinvoice to push the data through API.
+2. Communicating between the other party system to Ezeinvoice to push the data through Zacta API.
 3. Download invoice functions.
-Inclusions of uuid
+Inclusions of UUID.
 4. Improvement of Forms.

 Please DM me if you face any problem in setting up Ezee Invoice Setup